 It’s fun to go out on your own and visit a place you’ve never been before.
-However, can be risky if you haven’t appropriately researched your destination.
+However, it can be risky if you haven’t appropriately researched your destination.
 Learn more about the local laws and customs before you go.
 If the place isn’t known for speaking your language, learn some basic terms that will help you get by, such as basic greetings and expressions.
 This can help you communicate in a straightforward manner, which might even endear you to the locals.
 A dictionary of English with translations in the local language might do you some good too.

 Prepare your itinerary well, and stay in accommodations that can assure your security.
 A three-star hotel, for instance, has better protection than a less luxurious hotel, while still keeping your travel budget to a minimum.

 Travel insurance gives you coverage for unforeseen emergencies that might happen while you’re in a foreign land.
 Find out more about different policies, and compare the incidents where they provide financial support.
 Think about getting multi-trip policies if you’re planning to take trips at different times of the year.

 You should always look for cover for the following circumstances: